techitwinner/web/README.md

 ## License

-This project is licensed under the MIT License.
+This project (web) is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.
+All images and content are owned by me and protected under a proprietary license.